 connects seniors who would like to have a pet with a senior adoptable feline.
 Through this program, all

 food and veterinary costs are provided, as well as regular check-ups to ensure everyone is enjoying the

 companionship.
 Pet companionship has a lot of benefits both for humans and pets in their golden years,

 and the FMSPCA is proud to offer a program, with the support of the RMWB, that respects our seniors,

 both two-legged and four.

 The Animal Safe Haven (ASH) Program has been created to provide temporary homes to animals that are part of families fleeing abusive and violent situations, victims of crime or for those who for physical or mental health reasons are unable to provide care while hospitalized.

-Animal Safety and Awareness Program (ASAP) was developed using this philosophy to raise
+The Animal Safety and Awareness Program (ASAP) was developed using this philosophy to raise

 Many regional rural communities experience companion animal overpopulation resulting in safety concerns and unrest amongst local residents.
 The FMSPCA’s ground breaking Northern Animal Management and Education (NAME) program provides solution based services that addresses humane education, animal care supplies, medical treatment and intervention as well as assists communities in establishing humane animal best practices.